j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 = Compatibility with Other Plugins =

 * Advanced Custom Fields
+* Search & Filter
+* Jetpack Carousel
 * WooCommerce
 * Meta Slider
-* Search & Filter

 Please let us know if you find any issue with the plugins from the list above or others.

 = Incompatibility =

-Please notice that you use the Enhanced Media Library with other plugins adding media categories, media folders, and managing MIME Types at your own risk.
+Please notice that you use the Enhanced Media Library with other plugins that add media categories, media folders, and manage MIME Types at your own risk.
 We cannot guarantee their compatibility because of different approach to the same functionality.
 It does NOT mean that we do not recommend using those plugins, it just means we do not recommend to use them at the same time with the Enhanced Media Library.
-Choose the one you prefer.
+Please choose the one you prefer.

 > #### Enhanced Media Library PRO